sphinx-contrib/confluencebuilder/doc/guide-math.rst

     a page may prevent the ability to perfectly align these labels alongside the rendered math content.

-A stock Confluence instance does not provided LaTeX support.
+A stock Confluence instance does not provide LaTeX support.
 This is the main reason why the Confluence builder extension promotes the use of `sphinx.ext.imgmath`_.
 However, if a user's Confluence instance supports a marketplace add-on which provides LaTeX macro support, math content can instead